MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 **Caretaker**
 : During this phase, the Caretaker is invulnerable.
-: The Caretaker occasionally glows yellow - he can be damaged in a limited capacity on his glowing portions.
+: The Caretaker occasionally glows bright yellow - he can be damaged, in a limited capacity, on his glowing portions.
-: If the boss reaches the obelisk before all 9 glyphs are resolved, the raid wipes - acting as a timer for each floor's mechanic phase.
+: If the boss reaches the obelisk before all the glyphs on the obelisk are resolved, the raid wipes - acting as a timer for each floor's mechanic phase.
-: While unstunned, he periodically sends out lingering projectiles, known as Resonant Suns, that will home in on a random player after an obelisk has resolved an offering or by some unknown additional condition - these can be killed.
-Taking damage from one of these projectiles will inflict PD and does medium damage.
+: He periodically sends out lingering projectiles known as Resonant Suns.
 : While unstunned, The Caretaker will also passively use abomination zaps on whoever has aggro.
 : After the obelisk offerings are completed, he will no longer stomp or use Caretaker's Gaze until the next mechanic phase.
+: Enemies only spawn on the floor that the Caretaker is currently on, if possible.
+: The Caretaker's pathing can be altered or broken by using Sparrows or Stasis Crystals.
+To be explicit, if CT's pathing is altered outside of damage phase, he will attempt to path to the obelisk by going the other way - this does not alter which plate damage phase starts on.
+If CT's pathing is altered during damage phase **or** if his path is completely blocked, he will teleport to the fork in the road in front of the obelisk.

+*Resonant Suns*

+: Also known as seekers.
+These spiral lingering projectiles can be shot down and also explode on contact with a player.
+If not shot down, after the obelisk glows orange (e.g. after an offering has been completed and some additional unknown condition, or if damage phase starts), they will home in on a seemingly random player.
+Taking damage from one of these projectiles will inflict PD and does medium damage.

 ### Statuses
 **Stunned**